nikolay-turpitko/structor/README.md

 result can not be converted to it, then result stored into `.Sub`, and evaluation executed recursively on the inner struct.

+Simple namespaces and "import" mechanism provided for custom functions - whole map of custom functions can be combined from several maps with (optional) custom prefixes, prepended to every function name within map.
+Maps for provided functions placed into separate Go packages and can be imported as needed.
+When used with [Glide](https://github.com/Masterminds/glide), they can be imported as subpackages, allowing to optimize dependencies.

-It's simpler to show on examples, see examples in tests and [Godoc](http://godoc.org/github.com/nikolay-turpitko/structor).
+It's simpler to illustrate on examples, see examples in tests and [Godoc](http://godoc.org/github.com/nikolay-turpitko/structor).

 Possible use cases: